Transit Action Plan

 - Identify regional opportunities to enhance intra-Malden and inter-regional mobility

 - Develop near-term and long-term recommendations

-- Identify potential funding sources
+- Identify potential funding sources to implement recommendations

 - February 16, 2022: Project Kickoff with the Sustainable & Equitable Transportation Committee

 - April 18, 2022: Resident survey released